jenkins-chrome-ext/jenkins-chrome-ext/README.md

 Email and chat with one or all of the commiters.
 See the number of affected files, and comment for each commit.
 Navigate to the commit content.
-Quickly identify and investigate failed sub-builds.
+Quickly identify and investigate failed builds.

 ## License